Skip to content

 Zero dependencies

-Use Workit when you need typed, awaitable Web Workers with pooling, cancellation, and a graceful fallback for environments where Workers are unavailable.
+Use Workit when you need typed, awaitable Web Workers with pooling, timeouts, and cancellation.

 Consider Comlink if you only need a simple typed RPC proxy over a single Worker without pooling or timeout requirements.